William Chiongbian: Business career

 Chiongbian established the William Lines shipping company on December 13, 1945, making Cebu as its hub.
-He named a ship M/V Victoriano after his father which had its maiden voyage serving the locales of Cebu to Tagbilaran, Bohol and Siquijor, then to Plaridel and Ozamiz, Misamic Occidental.
+He named a ship M/V Victoriano after his father which had its maiden voyage serving the locales of Cebu to Tagbilaran, Bohol and Siquijor, then to Plaridel and Ozamiz, Misamis Occidental.

 From 1946 to 1949, his citizenship was subject to dispute by the Bureau of Customs, which meant that Chiongian could lose his ships since non-Filipino citizens cannot operate and own vessels of Philippine registry at that time.
 In 1949, the Supreme Court ruled that Chiongbian is a Filipino citizenship explaining that the election of Chiongbian's father into political office had the legal effect of making him a Filipino citizen, which extended to the younger Chiongbian who was a minor at that time.

 William Lines' fleet grew to 15 ships and Chiongbian himself was named Shipping Man of the Year by the Business Writers Association of the Philippines.
 Chiongbian ceded William Lines to his son, Victor in 1966.